 anniversary, the South Beach Diet is a diet — and way of life —

-recipes to keep your diet fresh and exciting.
+Keep your diet fresh.
 Food boredom can often derail your weight-loss

 efforts.
 Experimenting with recipes and ingredients you haven’t tried before

-will keep mealtime interesting and make sticking to the diet easier and more enjoyable.
+will keep mealtime interesting and make sticking to the diet easier and more

 of the benefits of the South Beach Diet is that you can enjoy healthy meals

-long.
+curb hunger.
 If you’re on-the-go and don’t have time to prepare a healthy snack

-before heading out, our South Beach Diet 100-Calorie Snack and Protein Fit Bars are a
+before heading out, our South Beach Diet 100-Calorie Snack and Protein Fit Bars

-sources of protein and fiber and can be eaten starting on Phase 2.
-Keep some
+sources of protein and fiber and can be enjoyed starting on Phase 2.

-an exercise plan that you can maintain.
+skip exercise.
 Getting regular exercise should be fun.
 Consider

 adding a new activity like yoga, Pilates, swimming, or Latin dancing to your

 routine, and then sign up for classes at a local Y or gym.
 Or try interval

 walking outdoors in your neighborhood.
-You’ll find a complete interval-walking program
+You’ll find a complete interval walking

 Whatever exercise plan you decide to undertake, be sure to create a schedule